Written once — so I don't have to explain it twice

 Who I Am

 I finished medical school.
-I worked in orthopedics — bones, joints, the mechanics of the human body.
+I worked in orthopaedics — bones, joints, the mechanics of the human body.
 I held scalpels and made decisions that mattered.
 I was good at it.

-Then my brain went sideways, and I lost almost everything.
-My home, my relationship, my cats, my sense of who I was.
-It was like watching a movie of my own life — except I couldn't pause it and I couldn't leave.
+Then my brain went sideways.
+My home, my relationship, my cats, my sense of who I was — gone.
+Fast.
+Like, embarrassingly fast.

 The Condition